-You may also use a vacuum cleaner but with a soft brush attachment only; other attachments can damage the wooden blinds.
+You may also use a vacuum cleaner but with a soft brush attachment only; other accessories can damage the wooden blinds.

 - For better cleaning, wipe each slat with a soft dry cloth or a paper towel.
 Another easy way to clean the blinds is to wear a pair of cotton gloves or old socks and run your fingers through each slat.
 Moreover, you can rub a fabric softener sheet between your hands while wearing the gloves and rub your hands along each slat.
 Apart from removing dirt, it shall help reduce the buildup of static electricity that tends to attract dirt.